shennoki/breathnote/README.md

 ## Copyright and license

-This repository is No License.<br>
+This repository is No License.
 Any use, duplication, redistribution, etc. beyond the scope of the GitHub terms of use and copyright law is strictly prohibited.